nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 2. A valid price must be given i.e. non-zero and non-negative
 3. Price is in price per day, and in range from 0 to 10000
 4. You may or may not use floating point numbers for price
+5. Note that price must have at most 2 decimal places

 Example of usage: ```update-item /i ea608c61 /p 4```